emmajsadams/discord-mgmt-bot/README.md

 ## Low priority discord bot stuff

+- TODO: statistics on how often channels and bots are used
+- TODO: automatically disconnect afk people
+- TODO: I'm going to create a hall of fame board for posts that get a certain number of reacts :ThanosOkay:
+- TODO: create an invite webapp that keeps track of both sides the invite https://discord.js.org/#/docs/main/stable/class/Invite?scrollTo=targetUser
+  - have a link to create invites oauth2
+  - generate link for person to join
+  - potentially use some sort of staging area, allow them join
 - TODO: create logging channel keeping track of all emmabot actions.
 - TODO: pull out all configuration into a separate folder to begin the process of making the bot generic
 - TODO: add feature to create new vc and text chat when they become full